priyanshisharma01/TransparentTax/README.md

-# Track My Tax - Government Money Tracker
+# TransparentTax - Government Money Tracker

-Track My Tax is a web application built on web3, using TRUFFLE and REACTJS, to track government money and promote transparency in financial transactions.
+TransparentTax is a web application built on web3, using TRUFFLE and REACTJS, to track government money and promote transparency in financial transactions.

 ## Table of Contents
 - [Introduction](#introduction)